phubbard/tgn-whisperer/sites/wcl/docs/index.md

 ![Logo](img/logo.jpg "40 and 20 podcast logo")

-This is a collection of transcribed episodes of [The 40 and 20 podcast](https://watchclicker.com/4020-the-watch-clicker-podcast/).
+This is a collection of transcribed episodes of [The 40 and 20 podcast](https://watchclicker.com/4020-the-watch-clicker-podcast/):

-The 40&20 Podcast is a weekly podcast hosted by our partners Andrew and Everett.
+> The 40&20 Podcast is a weekly podcast hosted by our partners Andrew and Everett.
-The show is aimed at watch enthusiasts and focuses on affordable watches and the brands that make them, the people and personalities in the community, as well as other topics including food, drinks, life, and other things we like.
+> The show is aimed at watch enthusiasts and focuses on affordable watches and the brands
+> that make them, the people and personalities in the community, as well as other topics
+> including food, drinks, life, and other things we like.

-This site, 'The Compleat 40 and 20', is an unaffiliated side project, aiming to provide good-enough transcripts of the episodes plus the per-episode links and show notes.
+*This* site, 'The Compleat 40 and 20', is an unaffiliated side project, aiming to provide good-enough transcripts of the episodes plus the per-episode links and show notes.
 (And a search function.
 Important, that.)

 The title is a nod to the [Compleat Angler](https://en.wikipedia.org/wiki/The_Compleat_Angler), a book by Izaak Walton, first published in 1653.